NikolaBozhkov/dreamshot-task/README.md

 ## Controls
 - Click on either side of the screeen to rotate the handle.
 - Rotations are non-blocking, meaning they can stack and the combination will be checked when all pending rotations are over.

+It took about 10 hours in total to complete.